 - Restricted fuel filter or pinched fuel lines.

-- Incorrect input from other sensors, such as the Mass Air Flow Sensor.
+- Incorrect input from other sensors, such as the Mass Air Flow (MAF) Sensor.

 This will typically set a separate code.
-A leak in the exhaust system before the (O2) sensor will also cause incorrect readings.
-The only other possibilities are wiring issues, and computer concerns.
+A leak in the exhaust system, before the oxygen sensor (O2) will also cause incorrect readings.
+The only other possibilities are, wiring issues and computer concerns.

 - Fuel injector driver in computer shorted, or wiring short for injectors (likely a ground short)